 Should I create my own blog or website as a freelancer?

 This is totally up to you.
-It is highly recommended if you want to portray more of a professional image to potential clients.
+It is highly recommended (to have your own blog) if you want to portray more of a professional image to potential clients.

 Mostly freelancers are told to use their site to show their portfolio, add a page about them, a page about their freelance services and a way for people to contact them.